 Amount of the limitation

-No cash payments of 2.500 Euros or more can be effected in transactions when at least one of the parties involved is a company or professional.
+No cash payments of 1.000 Euros or more can be made in transactions when at least one of the parties involved is a company or professional.
 This means that the limitation does not apply to private transactions.
-Also this limitation of the use of cash goes up to 15.000 Euros when the payer is not a resident in Spain.
+Also, this limitation of the use of cash goes up to 10.000 Euros when the payer is not a resident in Spain.

 Implications